mruffin/keylime.github.io/_posts/2023-17-10-remote-attestation-blog-part1.markdown

 <h3 style="text-align left; color:#6B98BF;"> What is Secure Boot? </h3>

-Trusted boot technologies rely on a “Root of Trust” (RoT), a source that can always be trusted within a cryptographic system.
+Measured boot technologies rely on a RoT, a source that can always be trusted within a cryptographic system.
 The RoT is usually a piece of code or hardware that’s been hardened well enough that it is unlikely to be compromised.
 The RoT cannot be modified at all or cannot be modified without cryptographic credentials.

 Unified Extended Firmware Interface (UEFI) Secure Boot is a security measure developed to ensure that a device is booted using only software trusted by the Original Equipment Manufacturer (OEM).
 The goal is to prevent malicious software from being loaded and executed early in the boot process.
 During secure boot, the kernel checks if a cryptographic signature, a hash value, on the boot loader matches a pre-loaded value signed by the manufacturer, stored inside the BIOS, that anyone can check using a public key made available.